adisuyash/convergent/README.md

   └── ... (other necessary files and folders)
 ```
 ### Backend
 The backend code, which handles Convergent's core logic and data processing, is hosted on the BetterIDEA.
+The current file is provided in the `backend` folder in our GitHub repository.

 **Backend Code Link:** [Convergent Backend on BetterIDEA](https://ide.betteridea.dev/import?id=PVU35t7MLuI_6f73ix-GWULD5qadJBEHIr3PV7Zj75k)